anderskrag/Interacting-motor-proteins-in-a-flashing-ratchet-potential/README.md

 # Interacting-motor-proteins-in-a-flashing-ratchet-potential
-This is a project in the subject TMA4320.
+This is project 2 in the subject TMA4320.